Tuesday, June 23, 2015

 I first saw Mia Wasikowska many years ago on the superb HBO series, In Treatment.
 She impressed me then, as she does now, with her natural presence on the screen.
 A calming presence that nevertheless has an edge to it.
 An edge bordering on mystery, vulnerability, and a lurking sense of something perhaps unsavory in her nature.
 She's quite hypnotic here, appearing open yet as closed off as a clam.

-Rounding out this trifecta of female perfection is Olivia Williams.
-Long one of my favorite actresses, Williams balances out Moore's scattered self-enchantment and Wasikowska's cloaked inscrutability with an intense characterization of a woman hanging on by a thread on the verge of an abyss.
-As one of those armies of bright, intelligent women whose every waking moment is devoted to the career of her child (Hollywood is loaded with them), Williams is a vibrating livewire of frustrations and barely contained tensions, Williams is both terrifying and heartbreaking as the stage mother whose fatal flaw is that, deep beneath her steely facade, she may not be quite soulless enough to survive in Hollywood.
+As one of those armies of bright, intelligent women whose every waking moment is devoted to their child's career (Hollywood is loaded with them), Williams is a vibrating livewire of frustrations and barely contained tensions.
+She's both terrifying and heartbreaking as the stage mother whose fatal flaw is that, deep beneath her steely facade, she may not be quite soulless enough to survive in Hollywood.

 THE STUFF OF FANTASY